PetrefiedThunder/SupportCarr/docs/README.md

 cp client/.env.example client/.env
 ```

 Update the environment files with your credentials.
+The server fails fast on startup if PostgreSQL or Redis are unavailable because `connectDatabase`, `getDatabase`, and `getRedisClient` validate connections before handling requests.

 ## Running Locally